isabella232/rtos-docs-pr.tr-tr/rtos-docs/threadx/threadx-smp/chapter4.md

 ## <a name="tx_queue_prioritize"></a>tx_queue_prioritize

-Sıra askıya alma listesini önceliklendir
+Kuyruk askıya alma listesini önceliklendirme

 ### <a name="prototype"></a>Prototype